Not so much anymore, I'd say.

 I wish the following story were rare, but such occurrences are all too common on today's campus, where freedom of speech regularly gives way if the wrong people are offended.

 Sort of amusing, though probably better if you're familiar with the character.
 In any case, no reasonable person could take it seriously as a personal threat.
-(In fact, it's a promise that the guy's a straight shooters.)
+(In fact, it's a promise that the guy's a straight shooter.)
 It's certainly a lot less threatening than quite a few explicitly political posters I've seen on professors' doors.

 Nevertheless, a couple weeks ago, University Police Chief Lisa A. Walter removed it from Miller's door and sent him an email saying the poster was "unacceptable."
 He wrote back "Unacceptable to whom?" and demanded she respect his rights.
 She wrote back saying it could be seen as a threat, then threatened him with disorderly conduct if he put it--or anything similar--back up.
 He wrote back telling her to stop this nonsense, and noted he was a pacifist while she was the one carrying a gun.